-The seeds inside the grapes can be classified as a choking hazard for your birds so you should also remove them beforehand or you can just opt to buy seedless grapes for your convenience.
+The seeds inside the grapes can be classified as a choking hazard for your birds so you should also remove them beforehand or you can buy seedless grapes for convenience.

 Just make sure that you are using a clean knife to avoid introducing deadly parasites or diseases to your lovely feathered pets.